pchiusano/magicland/blocks.md

 o o o o
 ```

-1 point: What comes next in the pattern?
+* What comes next in the pattern?
+(1 point)
-10 points: Does the pattern keep going forever?
-Why?
+* Does the pattern keep going forever?
+If so, why?
+(9 points)